Updated: Mar 24

 20. Potawatomi State Park/Ice Age Trail:

 Our son saw Ice Age Trail in one of the books and was convinced it is related to Ice Age.
 So we drove up the East Terminus of the state park.
 Frankly, it was a very pleasant surprise.
-We spent about 2 hours there driving through the park, hiking a mile or so at the Ice Age Trail, and just enjoying the nature.
+We spent about 2 hours driving through the park, hiking a mile or so at the Ice Age Trail, and just enjoying the nature.
 Frankly, I haven’t inhaled air that pristine in a long time.
 The entire Potawatomi State Park would in itself be a camping or a RV weekend.

 Until Next Time